 The draft update to the PPP includes a revised project review and scoring process that will be used to identify which projects will be included in the transit provider's short-range transit plans.
 It also includes new guidance for programming the Bus Plan projects in a way that coordinates with the programming guidance used for developing the annual Wake Transit Work Plan.
-Prior to this informational presentation to the Executive Board, the draft policy was presented as information to the TPAC (October 12th), GoTriangle Planning and Legislative Committee (October 26th), and TCC (November 3rd).
-The PPP's fourteen-day public review period began on Wednesday, November 9th and will end on Wednesday, November 23rd - the posting can be seen on the GoForward website: https://www.goforwardnc.org/wake-county/get-involved/.
+The draft policy was presented as information to the TPAC in October and will be presented to the TCC and governing boards in November.
+The PPP will then go out for a fourteen-day public review period from Wednesday, November 9th - Wednesday, November 23rd.
 Governing board action to adopt the Wake Bus Plan Project Prioritization Policy will take place in January.

 (Staff Contact: Anna Stokes)